Who can adopt?

 Myth: You have to adopt through your local authority

 You can and should “shop around” for the organisation that you feel most comfortable with.
-We recommend that you do your research and speak to a number of organisations before making a decision.
+We recommend that you do your research and consider speaking to a number of organisations before making a decision.
 You will need to be really open about your life, so it helps to have a good relationship with the team that is supporting you.
-You can find a list of agencies on First4Adoption, which is run by the government, or the charity Adoption UK website.
+You can find a list of local and regional agencies on First4Adoption, which is run by the government, or the charity Adoption UK website.

 Myth: The social worker is against you